Patients lose care. Communities lose trust.

 Control Systems Engineer, Water and Wastewater Sector

-• “Cyber-attacks don’t target systems, they target organisation, and people.
+• “Cyberattacks don’t target systems, they target organizations and people.
 When they occur, it’s the teams that pay the emotional price.
 Shame, guilt, loss of confidence, the psychological triggers are powerful yet underestimated, even neglected.
-We must take care of people, because they are both the first line of defence and the first victims.”
+We must take care of people, because they are both the first line of defense and the first victims.”

 Sébastien Garnault